What can a home equity loan be used for?

 Whether you want to add square footage to your home or modernize interior and exterior features, using your home equity can be a good source of funds for your home improvement project.
 Additionally, home improvements may also add value to your home.

 Home equity loans are best used for higher dollar projects.
-While it varies by lender, Discover Home Equity Loans offers loan amounts from $35,000-$150,000.
+While it varies by lender, Discover Home Loans offers home equity loans from $35,000-$300,000.

 Education is expensive, and for high-income families, financial aid options may be limited.
 In these cases, home equity can make it possible for you to obtain the financing you need to provide yourself or your children with a quality education.